rolker/mru_transform/README.md

 Multiple sensors can be configured in a priority list and the node can fallback to secondary sensors if the primary one stops providing data.

-This node is designed for integrated sensors that combine a GPS with an IMU to provide complete position and attitude solutions. **It expects input topics to be synchronized.** In other words, they have the exact same timestamp.
+This node is designed for integrated sensors that combine a GPS with an IMU to provide complete position and attitude solutions.

 ## Sensor topics